 After a light lunch, we decide to tackle the Hacklberg Trail.
 Conclusion: It truly deserves to be called “legendary”!
 Super flow, plenty of air time and great diversity provide a real adrenaline rush.
 Of course, there should also be enough time to take some souvenir photos in this stunning scenery.
 Otherwise nobody will believe us!
 At the end of the day, I long for well-deserved relaxation: My girlfriend and I have a good, restful time in the wellness area of the hotel.
 We look back on the day and the great impressions.
 The remaining members of the group are riding around the area, visit the pumptracks at Wieserauberg and the Reiterkogel bottom station and enjoy a few drinks at the hotel bar.

 Relaxation makes sense!
 My muscles were aching a few days ago, now they are supple again and ready for action.
 We had a royal breakfast and recharged the batteries.
 Off to Zwölferkogel.
 The Z-Line is kind of a warm-up.
 Then onwards to the demanding X-Line at Schattberg.
 Two test runs are definitely necessary in order to memorise the route, the key points and specific features of the 6 km long freeride run.
 It leads through meadows, rocky and forest paths with numerous jumps, berms and tricky root and technical passages.
-It’s really cool that you can time your descent of the X-Line.
-There is even the opportunity to compare the results with other riders online – competition in the virtual world, so to speak.

 A crowning moment for me and my girlfriend is the time we spent on Hacklberg Trail again.
 This time, our friends try out the famous Bergstadl Trail, which is really special.
 Occasional botanical diversions are quite the norm here.
 At the end of the trail, we visit one of the Alpine huts to enjoy a well-earned after-ride drink.
 A comfortable place is the cosy sun terrace, great to chill out.
 The positive vibe between the hikers and bikers leaves a good impression.
 They all show mutual respect and exchange experiences.
 “Fair Play” is important for everyone.